nabeelvalley/website/static/content/stdout/2020/10-11/capture-fetch-response-cypress.md

 # Usage

-Next, using the command to intercept routes looks a bit like this in a test:
+Next, using the command to capture requests to a route looks a bit like this in a test:

 ```js
 cy.server() // to enable capture